isl-hku/isl-hku.github.io/_team/jessica_s_meng.md

 ---

-<i class="fa fa-building"></i> Your Office Location (e.g., "RIC 1481")
+<i class="fa fa-building"></i> Your Office Location
 <br>

 <hr>

 ### Bio

-A short description of your background (e.g., education, previous research, interests).
-Keep it brief!
+Graduated from Statistics and Worked in AI and Robotics

 <hr>

 ### Research Interests

-- Area 1 (e.g., "Computational imaging")
-- Area 2 (e.g., "Deep learning for microscopy")
-- Area 3

 ### Others